 - Involving employees helps you to get the right answers and helps ensure employees are motivated to make the changes work.

-Parts of your business may need to be restructured to meet your innovating goals
+Parts of your business may need to be restructured to meet your innovation goals

-- Setting up cross-functional teams is one of the best ways of making innovation happen.
+- Setting up cross-functional teams is one of the best ways to make innovation happen.

 Rate your suppliers